Bee Gees: 1955–1966: Music origins, Bee Gees formation and popularity in Australia

 From 1963 to 1966, the Gibb family lived at 171 Bunnerong Road, Maroubra, in Sydney.
-Just prior to his death, Robin Gibb recorded the song "Sydney" about the brothers' experience of living in that city.
+Just before his death, Robin Gibb recorded the song "Sydney" about the brothers' experience of living in that city.
 It was released on his posthumous album 50 St. Catherine's Drive.
 The house was demolished in 2016.

 A minor hit in 1965, "Wine and Women", led to the group's first LP, The Bee Gees Sing and Play 14 Barry Gibb Songs.
 By 1966 Festival Records was, however, on the verge of dropping them from the Leedon roster because of their perceived lack of commercial success.
-At this time the brothers met the American-born songwriter, producer and entrepreneur Nat Kipner, who had just been appointed A&R manager of a new independent label, Spin Records.
+At this time the brothers met the American-born songwriter, producer, and entrepreneur Nat Kipner, who had just been appointed A&R manager of a new independent label, Spin Records.
 Kipner briefly took over as the group's manager and successfully negotiated their transfer to Spin in exchange for granting Festival the Australian distribution rights to the group's recordings.
 Through Kipner the Bee Gees met engineer-producer, Ossie Byrne, who produced (or co-produced with Kipner) many of the earlier Spin recordings, most of which were cut at his own small, self-built St Clair Studio in the Sydney suburb of Hurstville.
 Byrne gave the Gibb brothers virtually unlimited access to St Clair Studio over a period of several months in mid-1966.
-The group later acknowledged that this enabled them to greatly improve their skills as recording artists.
-During this productive time they recorded a large batch of original material—including the song that became their first major hit, "Spicks and Specks" (on which Byrne played the trumpet coda)—as well as cover versions of current hits by overseas acts such as the Beatles.
+The group later acknowledged that this enabled them to significantly improve their skills as recording artists.
+During this productive time, they recorded a large batch of original material—including the song that became their first major hit, "Spicks and Specks" (on which Byrne played the trumpet coda)—as well as cover versions of current hits by overseas acts such as the Beatles.
 They regularly collaborated with other local musicians, including members of beat band Steve & The Board, led by Steve Kipner, Nat's teenage son.

 Frustrated by their lack of success, the Gibbs began their return journey to England on 4 January 1967, with Ossie Byrne travelling with them.
 While at sea in January 1967, the Gibbs learned that Go-Set, Australia's most popular and influential music newspaper, had declared "Spicks and Specks" the "Best Single of the Year".